Skip to content

 reg query "HKCU\Software\SimonTatham\PuTTY\Sessions"

-### Search for password in registry
+### Search for the password in the registry

 reg query HKLM /f password /t REG_SZ /s